Making the UK greener, one house at a time

 1. Ocean pollution is linked to cancer, reduced fertility, psychological illnesses, hormonal issues, reproductive issues, and damage to our nervous systems and kidneys.

-2. Pollution of the oceans by plastics, toxic metals, manufactured chemicals, pesticides, sewage, and agricultural runoff is killing and contaminating the fish that feed 3 billion people.
+2. Plastics, toxic metals, manufactured chemicals, pesticides, sewage, and agricultural runoff are polluting the oceans, killing and contaminating the fish that feed 3 billion people.

 3. Coastal pollution spreads life-threatening infections.